-In the seven years that I’ve been blogging I have never devoted a whole post to this topic and the only reason I can think of for not doing that is because, in my opinion, grooming tools are ultimately based on personal preference.
+In the seven years that I’ve been blogging, I have never devoted a whole post to this topic and the only reason I can think of for not doing that is that, in my opinion, grooming tools are ultimately based on personal preference.

-However, since Newfoundlands require daily grooming and some people who get a Newfie are never given a guide as to what grooming tools are best, I put together a list of the most common tools that are used by those of us who have being using them for years on our own dogs.
+However, since Newfoundlands require daily grooming and some people who get a Newfie are never given a guide as to what grooming tools are best, I put together a list of the most common tools that are used by those of us who have been using them for years on our own dogs.

 Here’s a list of the most common grooming tools that are used on Newfoundlands:

 This is my everyday brush and by far my favorite.
 I use the Chris Christensen 20mm oblong pin brush.

 A pin brush is great for everyday grooming.
 Used for removing tangles from longer coats.

 The pins move through the hair removing tangles while the ends of the brush gather dead hair.

 Pin brushes come in a ton of different sizes and varieties.

 It’s a personal preference which one you choose but try to stay away from the ones with the little plastic balls on the top.